jcdevguru/quick-js-compare/README.md

     * `"keyOrder"`: match when compared objects have matching keys in the same order, regardless of their values
     * `"valueOrder"`: match when compared objects have matching values in the same order, regardless of their keys
     * `"keyOnly"`: match when compared objects have matching keys, regardless of their order or their values
     * `"valueOnly"`: match when compared objects have matching values, regardless of their order or their keys
+    * `"typeOnly"`: match when identical in type only, without comparing values
     * `"ignore"`: do not compare objects
     * *function*: use function to compare (see below)